holochain/docs-pages/src/pages/resources/upgrade/upgrade-new-holonix.md

 ---

 ::: intro
-In the third quarter of 2024, we released a new [Holonix](/get-started/install-advanced/#holonix-the-holochain-app-development-environment), our development environment based on [Nix](https://nixos.org) that gives you all the dependencies to build hApps and contribute to Holochain core development.
+In the third quarter of 2024, we released a new [Holonix](/get-started/install-advanced/#holonix-the-holochain-app-development-environment), our development environment based on [Nix](https://nixos.org) that gives you all the dependencies to build hApps.

 The new Holonix is simpler and more modular, which means that it's easier to configure it for your needs and preferences.
 :::